 You can trademark a catchphrase if you use the word for business and it isn't a common phrase.
 For example, boxing announcer Michael Buffer trademarked "Let's Get Ready to Rumble!"
 Since the catch phrase is for a business and doesn't exist in everyday speech, it's protected by a trademark.

 You can trademark a word on a T-shirt if the word identifies the producer of the T-shirt.
 LACOSTE is a trademarked word that appears on T-shirts and identifies the T-shirt source.

 Words that don't serve to identify the source of a product can't be trademarked.
 Generic words, offensive words, and certain proper names can't be trademarked.
 Words that are already trademarked for goods within the same industry can't be trademarked.

 - Should I trademark an entire logo, or should I trademark only the words?

 Trademarking words is usually better than trademarking a logo.
 When you trademark a logo with words, you can only protect that exact logo.
 If the logo's design changes, the new version isn't protected.
 If the logo has both a symbol and words, you can only protect both parts as a unit.
 The symbol alone or words alone wouldn't be trademarked unless registered separately.

 If you trademark words alone, without any styling such as color or font, the words become trademarked no matter how they appear.
 It's best to trademark the words, not the logo, as long as the words alone are unique enough to identify your brand.
 You can file a separate trademark application for the logo.

 You should seek the help of a trademark attorney before applying to trademark a word.
 Post your legal need through UpCounsel to get free custom quotes from the top 5% of trademark attorneys instantly.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.